isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mango/index.md

 There is 168mg of potassium in every 100g of fresh ripe mango salad.
 Potassium is required for smooth muscle contraction, fluid regulation and quick nerves signal control in your bearded dragon.
 In addition, potassium will lower the blood pressure, control excess water levels and prevent occurrence of diseases such as osteoporosis and kidney stones.
 Presence of 11mg calcium will further help strengthen your beardies bones and teeth.

 Other minerals present include Sodium (1.
 3mg needed for osmoregulation and blood pressure balance), Magnesium (10mg boosts heartbeat and maintains smooth nerve signal response), Zinc (0.
-19mg
-- required for cell division and repair of injuries), Manganese (0.
+19mg-required for cell division and repair of injuries), Manganese (0.
 063mg needed for metabolism of cholesterol and amino acid as well as clotting process) and Iron (0.
-16mg
-- prevents anemia and oxygen transportation).
+16mg-prevents anemia and oxygen transportation).

-Mangoes also contain phyto
-- nutrients such as
-- carotene,
-- cryptoxanthin and a
-- carotene, which easily combine with other antioxidants thus helping in elimination of free radicals.
+Mangoes also contain phyto-nutrients such as -carotene, -cryptoxanthin and a-carotene, which easily combine with other antioxidants thus helping in elimination of free radicals.

 ###  5. Relative Water Content Level

 On average, most mango species contain 49% to 74% water content when ripe.
 This quantity wont be harmful to your beardie if controlled feeding is carried out.
 Your beardie will have a stable osmoregulation (very crucial process for beardie without which it suffers kidney failure) if you follow proper feeding and preparation procedure given below.

 Average water content is needed for your beardies homeostasis processes as well as maintenance of its skin and cells in hydrated state for proper physiological processes.
 Low water content in beardie will cause dehydration that leads to dizziness, constipation and dry skin.
-You should avoid overfeeding your bearded dragon with excess mangoes
-- it may lead to over hydration that causes high blood pressure and runny poo.
+You should avoid overfeeding your bearded dragon with excess mangoes-it may lead to over hydration that causes high blood pressure and runny poo.

 Normally, Mangoes should be fed occasionally and be supplemented with other meals like mealworms or silkworms.
-Related: [Can Bearded Dragons Eat Bananas? ](https://pestpolicy.com/can
+Related: [Can Bearded Dragons Eat Bananas? ](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)
-- bearded
-- dragons
-- eat
-- bananas/)

 ###  6. Aphrodisiac fruit

 Mangoes, from the recent scientific research, are now aphrodisiac.
 They contain compounds, which improves sexual activities of bearded dragons.
-If your beardies are sexually inactive, just prepare 300g of mango salad weekly (as supplement feed) for a period of 3
-- 4 months in order to boost their mating desire and performance.
+If your beardies are sexually inactive, just prepare 300g of mango salad weekly (as supplement feed) for a period of 3-4 months in order to boost their mating desire and performance.

 Species such as chaunsa and alphonsos mangoes strengthen further the bonds of male and female beardies in a given cage they tend to stay together most of their time.